 - *enlightening the eyes of your heart for you to have seen what is the hope of His calling; what are the riches of the glory of His inheritance in the saints,

-- and what is the surpassing greatness of His power toward us (the men who believe) according to the mighty work of His strength,
+- and what is the surpassing greatness of His power toward us (the men believing) according to the mighty work of His strength,

 - which He has worked in the Anointed, having raised Him from the dead and seated Him at His right hand in the heavens,

-- far above every ruler, and authority, and power, and dominion, and every name which is named; not only in this age, but also in the age which is about to come.
+- far above every ruler, and authority, and power, and dominion, and every name being named; not only in this age, but also in the age about to come.

-- And He made everything subject under His feet and placed Him as head over everything for the sake of the church,
+- And He made all things subject under His feet and placed Him as head over all things for the sake of the church,

-- which is His body, the fullness of the One who fills all in all.
+- which is His body, the fullness of the One filling all in all.